chinamike65/hugo-tuolesi/content/book6/book6en.md

 The courses of Buddhist study include sutras, tantras, and treatises.
 The Theravada scriptures and sutras taught by the Buddha himself are called sutras, and the tantra scriptures are called tantras.

-The interpretations of Buddhist scriptures and tantras by bodhisattvas or Mahasiddhas are called sutras.
+The interpretations of Buddhist scriptures and commentaries by bodhisattvas or Mahasiddhas are called tantras.

 There are more Buddhist scriptures directly studied in Southern and Chinese Buddhism.

-Tibetan Buddhism generally studies the sutras first, and then the sutras, because the content of the sutras is very deep and broad, and it is easier to understand the content of the sutras after studying the sutras.
+Tibetan Buddhism generally studies the sutras first, and then the tantras, because the content of the sutras is very deep and broad, and it is easier to understand the content of the tantras after studying the sutras.

-Tibetan Buddhism mainly studies the Five Great Treatises, "The Broad Theory of the Bodhi Path", "The Broad Theory of the Tantric Path" and so on.
+Tibetan Buddhism mainly studies the Five Great Treatises, "The Great Treaise on the Stages of the Path of Enlightenment", "The Great Treaise on the Stages of the Tantric Path" and so on.

-A treatise contains a lot of sutras, and if you study a treatise well, you will learn a lot of sutras well.
+A treatise contains a lot of sutras, and if you study a treatise well, you will learn a lot of sutras too.

-Therefore, Tibetan Buddhism advocates studying the theory first, then studying the scriptures, and then studying the continuum.
+Therefore, Tibetan Buddhism advocates studying the theory first, then studying the scriptures, and then studying the tantras.

 Tibetan Buddhism has the five perfections, the inheritance is pure, the sequence is complete, and at the same time, it integrates the essence of 84,000 methods.
-Therefore, it can cure the 84,000 kinds of troubles of modern people, and it is very suitable for lay people to practice.
+Therefore, it can cure the 84,000 kinds of afflictions of modern people, and it is very suitable for lay people to practice.

-The third section of Tibetan Buddhism and Tantric Tibetan Buddhism is a combination of esoteric and esoteric.
+Section 3 - Tibetan Buddhism and Tantric Tibetan Buddhism is a combination of exoteric and esoteric.

 The Sutra method says:

 64

 Renunciation, Bodhicitta, and Six Paramitas are the five paths and ten bhumis of the Bodhisattva Way; there are four tantric practices in tantra: the action tantra, performance tantra, yoga tantra, and supreme yoga.
-The combination of the two teachings of exoteric and esoteric is Tibetan Buddhism.
+Tibetan Buddhism is the combination of the two teachings of sutra and tantra.

 Tantra believes that man and nature are one.